MicrosoftDocs/windowsserverdocs/WindowsServerDocs/failover-clustering/cluster-set.md

 ### Cluster set master

-Communication between member clusters is loosely coupled and coordinated by the Cluster Set Master (CS-Master) resource.
+Communication between member clusters is loosely coupled and coordinated by the cluster set master (CS-Master) resource.
 Like other cluster set resources, CS-Master is highly available and resilient to individual member cluster failures or management cluster node failures.
 Through a cluster set WMI provider, CS-Master provides the management endpoint for all cluster set management actions.

 ### Member cluster